KanybekMomukeyev/FacebookChat/README.txt

+UNDER MIT Lisense.

-Simple Facebook chat, client for Iphone, uses Open Source project AcaniChat and XMPPFramework.
+Simple Facebook chat, client for Iphone, used Open Source project AcaniChat and XMPPFramework.
 To downlaod image and cache them, used EGOImageView.

 (1) https://github.com/acani/AcaniChat